 - Before washing, wipe FOG from pans with a paper towel.

 - Catch food scraps with baskets or strainers in sink drains.
 Throw scrapes in the garbage.

 Visit our Residents page for more information on preventing SSOs.

 Residents can receive a FREE FOG kit for proper disposal of cooking grease.
 The kit includes:

 - Refrigerator magnet with 24-hour hotline number

-To request a kit be mailed to you, please Contact Us.
+To have a kit mailed to you, please Contact Us.

 Restaurants and Building Owners

 - Dry wipe pots, pans, and dishware prior to washing.